-All personal information considered or recorded will respect the privacy of the individuals involved, whether they be staff, volunteers, parents or children, unless there is a risk to someone's safety.
+All personal information considered or recorded will respect the privacy of the individuals involved, whether they be staff, volunteers, parents or children unless there is a risk to someone's safety.
 We have safeguards and practices in place to ensure any personal information is protected.
 Everyone is entitled to know how this information is recorded, what will be done with it, and who will have access to it.

-CLV acknowledges that community languages schools must exercise appropriate processes and guidelines which respect the privacy of all staff and students.
-CLV considers any breach of privacy by schools to be a serious issue which will need to be investigated.
+CLV acknowledges that community language schools must exercise appropriate processes and guidelines which respect the privacy of all staff and students.
+CLV considers any breach of confidentiality by schools to be a serious issue that must be investigated.